KaTeX/KaTeX/ParsingNotes.md

 not how most reference TeX implementations will parse their input, this method most easily translates for how this information will be processed by css when rendered.

-You can find these type of nodes in
+You can find this type of nodes in

  - `\text`, `\phantom`, `\color`
  - Styling: `\displaystyle`, `\textstyle`, etc.